 Description LHS23 'Skipping Stones' by Linda Hubbard-Slicer an oil painting on canvas, applied with brush and palette knife, (9' x 12'), 1979.
 Available as a Gicle fine art limited edition printed from the Original Work on Canvas.
 Suggest ordering on canvas.

-Linda Hubbard-Slicer, Wesley Chapel, FL Member Since October 2009 Artist Statement Linda Hubbard, a local Florida Artist, was born in New Hampshire and grew up in Western Massachusetts.
+Linda Hubbard-Slicer, Dade City, FL 33525 Member Since October 2009 Artist Statement Linda Hubbard, a local Florida Artist, was born in New Hampshire and grew up in Western Massachusetts.
 She studied art at Westfield State College and the University of Massachusetts.
 By 1994, she and her family relocated to the Tampa Bay Area, where she still resides.
 She works in a variety of mediums including: oil, acrylic, watercolor, pen and ink , calligraphy, and pastel painting (a combination of watercolor and pastels or oil pastels).
 She also makes prints from linocuts and woodcuts.
 Linda enjoys the vibrant colors of Florida including subjects and scenes that bring out the most impressive palettes.

 Company Name: Red Cap Productions